mailjet/api-documentation/guides/_send-api.md

 ```

-To create a sender, provide the email address of the sender as part of a <code>POST</code> on the resource <code>[/sender](/email-api/v3/sender/)</code>.
+To create a sender, provide the email address of the sender as part of a <code>POST</code> on the resource <code>[/sender](/reference/email/sender-addresses-and-domains/sender/)</code>.

 A verification email will be sent to the address you added to activate this new sender.

 <aside class="notice">The validation of a sender address can also be initiated with API calls.
 Visit the <a href="#domains-and-dns">Domains and DNS</a> guide for more information.</aside>

-###Setup SPF/DKIM on DNS
+### Setup SPF/DKIM on DNS

-To increase the deliverability of your emails, dont forget to setup properly your DNS record.
+To increase the deliverability of your emails, don't forget to properly setup your DNS record.

-You can either visit [the Mailjet user interface](#verify-your-domain) or use the [Domains and DNS](#domains-and-dns) API guide to setup SPF and DKIM.
+You can either visit [the Mailjet user interface](#verify-your-domain), or use the [Domains and DNS](#domains-and-dns) API guide to set up SPF and DKIM.

-#Send API v3.1
+# Send API v3.1

 Send API v3.1 has been released on August 2017 bringing new functionalities, better error reporting and top-notch developer experience.
 Mailjet is still supporting Send API V3.